Our grandma and our project.

 I didn’t think to tell our kids about Project Grandma until after a conversation yesterday.
-Sitting on the deck on a December day eating lunch with our family, they asked us about their great-grandparents.
+Sitting on the deck eating lunch with our family, they asked us about their great-grandparents.
 We shared our memories, and then today I remembered Project Grandma.

 It’s a neat story – and an even greater project.
 It’s amazing what one family – or a group of individuals – can do when they work together.
 This is something any family can do, and it’s an ingenious way to be a small part in making a year more enjoyable for a person you love.